How to Boost Volunteer Recruitment with These Outcome Metrics

 How Outcome Metrics Can Save Time and Reduce Burnout

-Working to meet the same expectations with fewer staff, managing increased workloads, and dividing time between competing priorities – these challenges all contributed to an overall sense of not having enough time to do it all well.
-Additionally, both employee and volunteer burnout were emerging challenges in this year’s results that were not mentioned by respondents in previous surveys.
+Examples include working to meet the same expectations with fewer staff, managing increased workloads, and dividing time between competing priorities.
+These challenges all contributed to an overall sense of not having enough time to do it all well.
+Additionally, both employee and volunteer burnout were emerging challenges in the results that were not mentioned by respondents in previous surveys.

 Setting up systems to track key volunteer outcome metrics can greatly help in this area of concern.
 Burnout prevention, as well as time management in general, begins with a plan.
-And in order to create a plan that works, you’re going to need data.
+And to create a plan that works, you need data.

 Is burnout an issue in your organization?
 Check out these 6 Ways to Prevent Burnout in Nonprofits HERE>>

-In much the same way as your blood pressure, cholesterol levels, and current weight are quick indicators to your medical care providers of potential issues, your volunteer program’s churn, conversion, and retention rates reveal your program’s current health and areas that need your attention.
+In much the same way that your medical care providers use blood pressure, cholesterol levels, and weight as quick indicators of potential issues, your volunteer program’s churn, conversion, and retention rates reveal your program’s current health and areas that need your attention.

-Staying on top of your outcome metrics can alleviate a great deal of the stress that comes from simply not knowing what’s really happening in your program.
+Monitoring outcome metrics alleviates the stress of simply not knowing what’s really happening in your program.
 It also provides clear action steps and measurable benchmarks to track future growth.

 Outcome Metrics Help Your Whole Volunteer Program Grow